- Sarasota Ranks #1 as the Best City to Retire in the US

 - Sarasota is an Affordable City for Real Estate

 The Sarasota real estate market offers affordability for young families and retirees alike.
-At the end of 2018, the median Sarasota home price was just under $256,000 and the median Sarasota month rent was $1,900 per month.
+In early 2021, the median Sarasota home price is $319,793 and the median Sarasota month rent is $1,995 per month.
 Obviously living downtown Sarasota or one the keys will cost you more.
 I am glad to show you all housing options within your price range when you arrive to town.

 - The Sarasota Area Offers Great Dining Options

 Downtown Sarasota and its surrounding keys offer a full array of casual sidewalk cafes to elegant, five-star restaurants.
 They’re also lots of cool, hip craft breweries and beer gardens to check out.
 Many establishments are pet-friendly and offer daily live entertainment.
 St Armands Circle and Siesta Key Village are some of the top destinations you’ll definitely want to check out!